 - Don't use features that make the page unintelligible in many browsers, e.g. ActiveX.

-- OK to use MSIE conditional expressions to compensate for its non-standard behavior (example: CANVAS support).
+Use MSIE conditional expressions to compensate for its non-standard behavior

-- Every IMG should have HEIGHT and WIDTH, generated if possible.
+Every IMG should have HEIGHT and WIDTH, obtained from the image if possible.

 - GIFs larger than icon size should be interlaced.